AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ### Background image

-Social media ads (Meta) and display ads use a background image with a text and brand logo overlay.
-Meta ad templates require an `aspect ratio` to scale the image, whereas display ads use `height` and `width` dimensions.
+Social media ads (Meta) ads use a background image with a text and brand logo overlay.
+Meta ad templates require an `aspect ratio` to scale the image.
 You can provide only one image field in this case.

 ## Template preview